 - different lots have a bearing on the consumption or use of common utilities or the cost of maintaining the common property.
 Lot liability must be determined by the size of the lot and level of consumption or use by that lot of the common utilities and the common property.

 - the number of occupiers in each lot has a greater bearing on the consumption or use of the common utilities or the cost of maintaining the common property than the size of the lot.
 Lot liability must be determined by the number of bedrooms in the lot.

 Lot entitlement in the plan must be allocated on the basis of the market value of the lot and the proportion that value bears to the total market value of the lots.

 The OC can resolve to alter the lot entitlement or lot liability through a unanimous resolution of the members.
 If this resolution is achieved, the OC must apply to the Registrar of Titles to alter the lot entitlement or lot liability, within 60 days.

 A developer is obliged to meet the requirements of other laws, as well as the Owners Corporation Act 2006.

 This means owners corporations can rely on legal protections from other legislation; for example:

 - The Domestic Building Contracts Act 1995 implies warranties into all domestic building work contracts.
 A builder cannot avoid these warranties, which apply to the building work for 10 years.

 - Some contracts include a ‘defect liability period’, which seeks to limit claims to between three and 12 months.
 Despite this, an owners corporation’s can still rely on the implied warranties of the Domestic Building Contracts Act 1995 or the Australian Consumer Law and Fair Trading Act 2012.

-For more information about implied warranties, view our Building warranties, insurance and insolvency page.
+For more information about implied warranties, view Building warranties, insurance and insolvency.